-- 16. The draft Regulations, together with the guidance, would implement most of the main proposals to come out of the Assembly's wide-ranging consultation on complaints in 2001.
-The main findings of which were: - there was "particular support" for the proposal to bring the two separate procedures into a common three-stage framework; - there was support for at least part of the procedure to be independent of the authority complained against; - respondents generally supported a greater emphasis on local resolution; - those who responded wanted stronger guidance on the need to defer or freeze decisions while complaints about them are considered; - those who responded wanted better follow-up of the undertakings given by authorities in response to complaints; and - respondents wanted to see clearer links between social services procedures and other processes in, for example, health, education and housing. - 17.
-The present draft Regulations and the associated guidance were developed with the help of a Complaints and Representations Advisory and Implementation Group (CRAIG).
+- 16. The draft Regulations together with the guidance implement most of the main proposals to come out of the Assembly's wide-ranging consultation on complaints in 2001.
+The main findings of which were: - there was "particular support" for the proposal to bring the two separate procedures into a common three-stage framework; - there was support for at least part of the procedure to be more independent of the authority complained against; - respondents generally supported a greater emphasis on local resolution; - those who responded wanted stronger guidance on the need to defer or freeze decisions while complaints about them are considered; - those who responded wanted better follow-up of the undertakings given by authorities in response to complaints; and - respondents wanted to see clearer links between social services procedures and other processes in, for example, health, education and housing. - 17.
+The present Regulations and the associated guidance were drafted with the help of a Complaints and Representations Advisory and Implementation Group (CRAIG).
 This brought together a range of key interests to consider the main policy options, the drafting instructions for the Regulations and the draft guidance. - 18.
-There has been extensive consultation with service users, local authority complaints officers and advocacy providers on how we can improve the arrangements for handling complaints and move towards a more seamless response across different services.
-This work informed the development of the draft Regulations and guidance. - 19.
+There has been extensive consultation over the last 18 months, with children and other service users, local authority complaints officers and advocacy providers, on how we can improve the arrangements for handling complaints and move towards a more seamless response across different services.
+Extensive work with children and young people was completed during 2004-05 and informed the development of the draft Regulations and guidance. - 19.
 In addition, a public consultation was carried out on the draft Regulations, draft Regulatory Appraisal and draft guidance between 16 May 2005 and 5 August 2005.
-(A list of respondents is attached at Annex 1.)
-52 responses were received from relevant organisations, including bodies representing services users, local authorities and local health boards, the Public Services Ombudsman, the Children's Commissioner and the Care Council.
-While a number of helpful suggestions were made, there was overwhelming endorsement for most of the Welsh Assembly Government's proposals.
-Just one proposal was rejected a suggestion that the Regulations should be amended to require all complaints officers to have a social work qualification.
-Respondents felt that in selecting the best people to be complaints officers, a local authority should be able to draw on a wider pool than social workers. - 20.
-Alongside the more formal consultation, the Welsh Assembly Government worked with All-Wales People First to provide representatives of people with learning disabilities with a face to face opportunity to discuss the proposals.
-Working with Age Alliance Wales, a separate exercise was conducted to seek the views of individual older people and their local organisations, from which 96
+52 responses were received from relevant organisations, including bodies representing services users, local authorities and local health boards and Public Services Ombudsman, the Children's Commissioner and the Care Council.
+(A list of consultees is attached at Annex 1.)
+While a number of helpful suggestions were made, there was overwhelming endorsement for most of the Assembly Government's proposals.
+Just one proposal was rejected a suggestion that the regulations should be amended to require all complaints officers to have a social work qualification.
+Respondents felt that in selecting the best people to be complaints officers, local authorities should be able to draw on a wider pool than social workers. - 20.
+In the light of the consultations, a number of amendments were made to the consultation drafts of both sets of Regulations.
+These amendments:

-- responses were received.
-There was overwhelming support from both of these exercises for the proposed Regulations. - 21.
-In the light of the consultations, a number of amendments were made to the drafts of the two sets of Regulations.
-These amendments will: - adjust some of the time-scales for individual stages of the procedure; - strengthen the requirements on authorities to keep complainants informed about their rights under the procedures; - strengthen the requirements on authorities to keep complainants informed about the progress of their complaint; and - make provision for cases where the Care Council may also be investigating the matter raised in a complaint.
+- adjust some of the time-scales for individual stages of the procedure; - strengthen the requirements on authorities to keep complainants informed about their rights under the procedures; - strengthen the requirements on authorities to keep complainants informed about the progress of their complaint; and - make provision for cases where the Care Council may also be investigating the matter raised in a complaint.